todayisnow/AWS/rds.md

 RDS also provides options to encrypt data in transit to enhance security during data transfer between the database and client applications.
 Key points about data-in-transit encryption in RDS include:

-- **SSL/TLS Encryption**: RDS supports SSL/TLS encryption for encrypting connections between database instances and client applications.
+- **SSL/TLS Encryption**: RDS supports SSL/TLS encryption for encrypting connections between database instances and client applications. (a root certification has be on the primary DB)
 - **Enforced by Default**: RDS enforces SSL/TLS encryption for connections by default, providing secure communication channels.

 ## Benefits of RDS Encryption